Commercial trucks are powerhouses on Michigan roads. Unfortunately, they can also be a serious hazard to neighboring motorists.

 - Document the scene: Take photos of the vehicles involved in the truck accident from multiple angles.
 Also include pictures of your injuries and any other environmental evidence that could be important to your claim, such as skid marks, traffic signs, or debris in the road.

-- Contact a Michigan truck accident lawyer: Michigan is a no-fault auto insurance state, which means your insurer should provide some compensation regardless of who is responsible for the crash.
+- Contact a Michigan semi-truck accident lawyer: Michigan is a no-fault auto insurance state, which means your insurer should provide some compensation regardless of who is responsible for the crash.
 However, the trucking industry is governed by federal and state laws that are different from those that apply to traditional car accidents.
 In addition, multiple parties may be held liable after a tractor-trailer collision.
 A skilled lawyer can investigate what happened in the accident and ensure that your claim is handled accurately and fairly.

 - Call your insurance company: Check your car insurance policy for its notification requirements.
 You don’t want to miss out on compensation because of a missed deadline.
 As a general rule, you should report the crash as soon as possible.
 A lawyer can take care of this step for you to prevent you from accidentally saying something that jeopardizes your claim.